yanivyacoby/harvard-cs290/how-to-read-a-research-paper.md

 By practicing answering these questions for every paper you read, you will practice quickly honing in on the meaning behind the paper instead of being bogged down by details.

 ### What kind of paper are you reading?
-By understanding the type of the paper, you can ancitipate its structure and evaluation, which will help you determine which parts to focus on during your initial skim.
+By understanding the type of the paper, you can ancitipate its structure and evaluation, which will help you determine which parts to on during your initial skim.
 * Big idea
 * Unifying theme
 * Small idea with evaluation (most papers)
 * Measurement
 * Comparison
 * Retrospective or experience paper
-* Proposes a new model or type of problem for study (focus on formal definitions)
+* Proposes a new model or type of problem for study
-* Solves a known open problems (focus on formal definitions)
+* Solves a known open problems
 * Clarifies or simplifies our understanding of a known result or phenomenon
 * New techniques for proofs

 ### Motivation and Potential Impact
 * What is the problem the paper addresses?
 * Why is this problem important?
+* If a theory paper, what are the formal definitions and how well do they capture the phenomenon of interest?

 ### Related Work and Contributions
 * How is the problem traditionally solved?